alipzsh/knowledge-base/Splunk.md

-all devices on your network register logs. the idea is to forward all those into a central repository.
+all devices on a network register logs. the idea is to forward all those into a central repository.

 search head: SQL queries to search through server
 indexer: server with storage, stores and searches through the data